l33tlamer/nginx-ssl-perfect-score/README.md

 Folder lego contains scripts to issue and renew a Lets Encrypt certificate using the lego tool: https://github.com/go-acme/lego

 I would suggest you symlink the certificate files from the lego output folder to the nginx ssl folder.
+Beware of permissions.

 # security.txt